TylerRector/ridge-tomography/README.md

 # Ridge-tomography

-EExplores how Wang–Zahl’s Kakeya geometry can inform structural reconstruction for sparse-angle tomography.
+Explores how Wang–Zahl’s Kakeya geometry can inform structural reconstruction for sparse-angle tomography.
 Develops and tests reconstruction principles aimed at preserving curved biological features and true vessel endpoints.

 ## Charts